astrolabsoftware/fink/docs/science/ztf_alerts.md

 # ZTF alert stream

 To design the broker and test the science modules while waiting for LSST data, we use the [ZTF](https://www.ztf.caltech.edu/) alert stream.
-The ZTF alert data is publicly available through their [web portal](https://ztf.uw.edu/alerts/public/).
+The ZTF alert data (full, unfiltered, 5-sigma alert stream) is publicly available through their [web portal](https://ztf.uw.edu/alerts/public/).

 ## Alert format